 - Loss of appetite

 - Tingling in arms and legs

 Xanax works by slowing the brain and body down.
-When it is withdrawn, the brain

-  and body has a rebound effect, sending it into overdrive.
-These withdrawal

-  symptoms must be managed appropriately through a medical Xanax detox or tapering
+When it is withdrawn, the brain and body have a rebound effect, sending it into overdrive.
+These withdrawal symptoms must be managed appropriately through a medical Xanax detox or tapering off regime.

-  off regime.